What Is a Stage 4 Bedsore?

-Proper nutrition and hydration should be a priority to help with healing.
-Surgery may be necessary to close the wound if it does not heal on its own.
+Proper nutrition and hydration should be a priority when treating pressure sores.
+Surgery may also be needed to close the bedsore if it does not heal on its own.

 Complications From a Stage 4 Bedsore

 A dangerous complication of a stage 4 bedsore is a serious bacterial infection.
 Some bacteria can become resistant to the same antibiotics used to fight them.
-With high bacteria counts in a stage 4 bedsore, tissue may be unable to heal.
+Stage 4 bedsores might not heal properly due to high bacteria counts.

 Stage 4 bedsores can also cause cellulitis.
 This is a bacterial infection of the skin that causes it to become swollen, red, and painful.
-Left untreated, cellulitis can spread to the bloodstream or lymph nodes and become life-threatening.
+Cellulitis can spread to the bloodstream or lymph nodes and become life-threatening if left untreated.

-These deep-seated infections are difficult to treat and can turn deadly.
-If the bedsore progresses far enough, infection of the bone (osteomyelitis) or sinus tracts (where the wound tunnels down into the body) can also occur.
+These infections are difficult to treat and can turn deadly.
+If the bedsore progresses far enough, infection of the bone (osteomyelitis) or sinus tracts (where the open wound tunnels down into the body) can also occur.

 Tissue calcification is another possible complication of a stage 4 bedsore.
 This painful condition occurs when built-up calcium hardens.
-The hardened calcium causes a reaction that slows the healing of the bedsore.
+Bedsores take longer to heal if tissue calcification occurs.

 Staying in a hospital to treat a stage 4 bedsore can cost your family thousands of dollars.

-“The costs incurred from stage 4 pressure ulcers are much greater than previously estimated.
-Halting the progression of early-stage pressure ulcers has the potential to eradicate enormous pain and suffering, save thousands of lives, and reduce health care expenditures by millions of dollars.”
+According to the American Journal of Surgery the costs incurred from stage 4 pressure ulcers are much greater than previously estimated.
+Halting the progression of early-stage pressure ulcers has the potential to eradicate enormous pain and suffering, save thousands of lives, and reduce health care expenditures by millions of dollars.